 The Resilience, Rights and Respectful Relationships (RRRR) program is conducted weekly.
 This program includes activities designed for use in schools to develop students’ social, emotional and positive relationship skills.
 This program covers eight topics of Social and Emotional Learning across all levels: Emotional Literacy; Personal Strengths; Positive Coping; Problem Solving; Stress Management; Help Seeking; Gender and Identity; and Positive Gender Relationships.

 The Mobile Area Resource Center (MARC Van) is a small mobile library.
 It visits our school fortnightly.

 The MARC van is filled with picture story books, fictional novels, non-fiction books as well as teacher resources for both students and teachers to borrow.

 Camps and Excursions

 Camps and excursions form part of our integrated curriculum.
 All children are involved in several excursions during the year.
-The senior students are involved in a shared camp with other small schools in the area, which are focused on a rich social environment, resilience and the positives to working as a team with challenges.
+The senior students are involved in a shared camp with other small schools in the area, which are focused on participation in a rich social environment, building resilience and understanding the positives to working as a team with challenges.